Halfway Houses in Asheville, NC

 Services provided:

-• Short term rehab, long-term residential treatment and long-term rehab
+• Long-term rehab, residential addiction treatment and 30 day rehab

 • Accepts cash or self-payment

-• Motivational incentives, anger management and motivational interviewing
+• Motivational incentives, matrix model and brief intervention

 4th Judicial District Recovery Services Inc - 50.3 miles from Asheville, NC

-4th Judicial District Recovery Services Inc is a sober living home in White Pine, Tennessee, 37890 zip code.
+4th Judicial District Recovery Services Inc is a sober living home in White Pine, TN, 37890 zip code.

 Address: 645 Highway 25/32, White Pine, TN 37890 in Jefferson County